Thursday, November 25, 2010

 What happened?
 According to one disgruntled ex-friend: "You got tossed out of your golden playpen, that's what happened."
-As an entitled sexist white male myself, born in 1967, I grew up hearing racist, sexist and Polish jokes over parental cocktails, sitting on the couch beside them in awe, rushing to refill their drinks on request, blending the whiskey sour mix, smelling the sweet sugar sweat of hungover adults on Sunday mornings during the Dunkin Donuts run, copping sips at all hours.
+As an entitled sexist white male myself, born in 1967, I grew up hearing racist, sexist and Polish jokes over cocktails, sitting on the couch beside the adults in awe, rushing to refill their drinks on request, blending the whiskey sour mix, smelling the sweet sugar sweat of hungover adults on Sunday mornings during the Dunkin Donuts run, copping sips at all hours.
 It's built into me, along with second-hand smoke.
-These things forged this site, and though I know it's all wrong I smoke nonetheless, and have an attitude of entitlement that is so seldom effective I consider my maintaining it a form of heroism.
+These things forged this site, and though I know it's all wrong I smoke nonetheless, and have an attitude of entitlement that is so seldom effective I consider my maintaining it a form of Quixote-ugly heroism.
 So when I see Burt in THE SWIMMER gradually sink into the deep end of illusion I weep, for me.
 The scene of his humiliation at the hands of the filthy ethnic grocers at the public pool especially wrankles.
 This is the ultimate in both comeuppance and validation of the class system the film is watching die.
 When the playing field is equal, the lowest common denominator always rules.
 Once you let the poor people in, your pool is officially 'public' i.e. packed and full of kiddie urine, a slum, in sum.
 On the other hand, maybe it's you who was the slum the whole time: "Ya wanna know what your kids thought of ya, Mr. Merrill?" the grocer says.
 "They thought you were a big joke!"
 Exemplifying the nouveu riche (the type who have to tell you how much everything cost), they're like devouring birds who wolf down our Burt like one of Sebastian's baby turtles.